jacobp24/bookworm_rec/scripts/README.md

 ## Files Description

-- `Embeddings.py`: This script processes a dataset of book summaries to generate embeddings using the voyageai API.
+- `embeddings.py`: This script processes a dataset of book summaries to generate embeddings using the voyageai API.
 It includes data cleaning, token counting, and embedding generation.

-- `Semantic Scores.py`: After generating embeddings, this script loads them and uses the k-Nearest Neighbors algorithm to find and analyze the closest summaries based on their semantic similarity.
+- `semantic_scores.py`: After generating embeddings, this script loads them and uses the k-Nearest Neighbors algorithm to find and analyze the closest summaries based on their semantic similarity.

 ## Running the Scripts